openimsdk/open-im-sdk-web-wasm/README.md

 ### Logging In and Listening for Connection Status

+> Note: You need to [deploy](https://github.com/openimsdk/open-im-server#rocket-quick-start) OpenIM Server first, the default port of OpenIM Server is 10001, 10002.

 ```typescript
 import { CbEvents } from 'open-im-sdk-wasm';
 import type { WSEvent } from 'open-im-sdk-wasm';